menu icon

 COOKIE DOUGH

-• Weigh or measure the flour, salt and add to a food processor.
-Pulse 1 or 2 times.
-Next, cut up the butter and cream cheese and add to the flour.
-Pulse till it looks like small little balls.
-Take the egg yolk and the vanilla and mix it with a fork before adding it to the flour, butter, cream cheese mixture.
-Pulse till it looks like large balls starting to come together.
-Dump onto a pastry mat or just a clean counter and mold it to a flattened rectangle shape.
+• Weigh or measure the flour and salt and add them to a food processor.
+Pulse once or twice.
+Cut up the butter and cream cheese and add them to the flour mixture.
+Pulse until it looks like small pebbles.
+Mix the egg yolk and vanilla with a fork before adding it to the mixture.
+Pulse until the dough starts to come together in a large ball.

 FILLING

-• Take the two cookie dough disks (or four if you are doing them all) out of the refrigerator and let them warm up.
-In a food processor, add the dried cranberries and walnuts and pulse till they are small pieces and transfer to a bowl.
-Take the jar of orange marmalade and put it into a bowl and microwave for 30 seconds.
-Stir it around till it is smooth.
+• Take the wrapped disks out of the refrigerator and let them warm up.
+In a food processor, add the dried cranberries and walnuts and pulse 2 or 3 times until they are in small pieces.
+If you are adding orange peel, add it now and pulse 1 or 2 more times, then transfer the mixture to a bowl.
+Put the orange marmalade into a microwave safe bowl and heat it for 30 seconds, then stir until smooth.
 Preheat the oven to 350°F (175°C or 180°C) while you finish making the cookies.
-Since I did not add sugar to the cranberry mix, I used powdered sugar instead of flour to coat my working station for rolling out the dough.
-You can use as much powdered sugar as needed to prevent the dough from sticking.
+Since I did not add sugar to the cranberry mixture, I used powdered sugar instead of flour to coat my work surface for rolling out the dough.
+Use as much powdered sugar as needed to prevent the dough from sticking.

 Share this recipe